Accused New Zealand mosque shooter charged with terrorism

 Australian Brenton Harrison Tarrant, 28, was already facing murder and attempted murder charges from the March 15 shootings.

-The new charge comes with a maximum penalty of life imprisonment upon conviction and will be a test case for New Zealand’s terrorism laws, which came onto the books in 2002 following the terrorist attacks in the U.S. on Sept.
+The new charge comes with a maximum penalty of life imprisonment upon conviction and will be a test case for New Zealand’s terrorism law, which came onto the books in 2002 following the terrorist attacks in the U.S. on Sept.
 11, 2001.

 The New Zealand law defines terrorism as including acts that are carried out to advance an ideological, political, or religious cause with the intention of inducing terror in a civilian population.